 Executive Summary

-Shifts in weather patterns and increasingly frequent extreme storms are challenging communities around the world, including Bowie Maryland, and inspiring many to begin the important work of understanding how climate change will affect assets and operations.
-As the oldest historically Black University in the state of Maryland.
-Situated at the nexus of Washington, DC, Baltimore, and Northern Virginia, Bowie State University (BSU) has a responsibility to preserve the infrastructure, Economic, Ecosystems, social equity & governance, as well as health & wellness of its’ student, faculty, and staff population.
-To continue to strive BSU needs to understand and prepare for the specific changes in climate coming to our corner of the world.
+Climate change has become the predominant regional, national and global challenge of our time.
+Shifts in weather patterns and increasingly frequent and more extreme storms are challenging communities around the world, including Bowie, Maryland, and inspiring many to begin the important work of understanding how climate change will affect assets and operations.
+As the oldest historically black university in the state of Maryland, situated at the nexus of the Washington, DC and Baltimore corridor, Bowie State University (BSU) has a responsibility to preserve the infrastructure, economic stability, ecosystems, social equity & governance, as well as health & wellness of its’ student, faculty, and staff.
+To continue to strive and thrive, BSU needs to understand and prepare for the specific changes in climate coming to our corner of the world.

-BSU recognizes our climate adaptation efforts would be most successful with the participation of the university campus, our city and county neighbors who will also need to adjust to the coming warmer and wetter weather.
-In 2007, BSU signed on as an ACUPPC signatory university and subsequently established a shared governance Climate Change Coordinating Committee (C4) to guide the university’s work to prepare for climate change.
-This committee’s charge is to help the campus community understand what we need to prepare for.
-In doing so, the committee developed a Climate Action Plan, which has, in part, been included in the university’s strategic planning and decision-making processes surrounding the impacts of how climate change is addressed by the BSU community.
+BSU recognizes our climate adaptation efforts would be most successful with the participation of the entire campus community, and our city and county neighbors who will also need to adjust to the coming warmer and wetter weather.
+In 2007, BSU signed on as an ACUPPC signatory (American Colleges & University Presidents’ Climate Commitment) and subsequently established a shared governance group called the Climate Change Coordinating Committee (C4) to guide the university’s work to prepare for and adapt to climate change.
+Part of this committee’s charge is to help the campus community understand what we need to prepare for, and how.
+In doing so, the committee developed a Climate Action Plan (CAP) in 2009, which has, in part, been included in the university’s strategic planning and decision-making processes.
+The University signed the Second Nature Climate Commitment in 2015 which charged institutions to include Resilience as part of their plan.
+An addendum updating the CAP was finalized in December 2017.

 While acknowledging that climate change will influence BSU operations, we decided to focus our resilience planning efforts on the five dimensions of resilience to assess vulnerabilities and identify relatively low-barrier and high-impact internal actions we can take.
-This step will help guides us as we begin to grapple with the larger question of how to assess and minimize risks to environmental health, and quality of life.
-We are confident that this phase of work will help reduce risk, decrease stressors on campus infrastructure and services, and guide proactive projects.
+This step will help guide us as we begin to grapple with the larger question of how to assess and minimize risks to environmental health, and quality of life.
+We are confident that this phase of work will help reduce risks, decrease stressors on campus infrastructure and services, and guide proactive projects.

 Climate adaptation and resilience planning will need to be a continuous process, and we are committed to moving the recommendations in this plan forward while also expanding our focus to include our city and county neighbors as BSU strides toward being an attractive place to live, work, learn and excel, whatever the weather may bring.